Government has knives out for hospital plans

 This is because the medical aid industry is in a tizzy saying that the growing popularity of these products is affecting the popularity of medical aids, which have to operate under much stricter rules that most hospital insurance plans.

-Critics say “hospital plan products undermine the principles of community risk and social solidarity that form the basis of medical schemes.”
+Critics say “hospital plan products undermine the principles of community risk and social solidarity.
+And these form the basis of medical schemes.”

 Simply put, that means that the premiums of healthy members pay for the medical schemes of the unhealthy members.